 Damascus home prices are not only among the most expensive in Oregon, but Damascus real estate also consistently ranks among the most expensive in America.

-Damascus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Damascus is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Damascus who work in office and administrative support (14.29%), sales jobs (13.58%), and management occupations (11.57%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Damascus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Damascus is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Damascus who work in management occupations (12.96%), sales jobs (11.58%), and office and administrative support (11.14%).

-Because of many things, Damascus is a great place for families with children to consider.
-First of all, many other families with children live here, making Damascus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Damascus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Damascus is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Damascus’s overall crime rate is lower than average for the country.

+Damascus is a somewhat ethnically-diverse city.
 The people who call Damascus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Damascus residents report their race to be White, followed by Asian.
-Important ancestries of people in Damascus include Irish, English, Norwegian, and European.
+Important ancestries of people in Damascus include German, English, Irish, Norwegian, and Welsh.

 The most common language spoken in Damascus is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.